yohannes15/DeveloperConnect/README.md

 ## Portfolio

-A social networking platform built specifically for St. John's University student developers to find project collaborators and grow their skills.
-Features include user profiles with skill listings, project posting capabilities, and private messaging for direct communication between developers.
+A social networking platform built for St. John's University student developers to find project collaborators and grow their skills.

-Built with Flask, PostgreSQL, and vanilla JavaScript (with a React version available in a separate branch).
+Features user profiles with skill listings, project posting, and private messaging for direct communication between developers.
+Built with Flask, PostgreSQL, and vanilla JavaScript, with a React version available in a separate branch.

 The platform addresses the challenge of connecting a smaller developer community on campus, enabling students to find teammates for projects, share knowledge, and build real-world applications together.
-Includes full authentication, profile management, and real-time messaging capabilities.

 Are you a student at SJU?
 Do you have a great idea for a project or a product and require help?